 Who is Joanne Griffith?

 A global citizen.
 A digital strategist.
 A builder of teams.
 A creative who loves to help others succeed.
+And a self-confessed audiophile.

 For more than twenty years Joanne’s crafted stories across platforms — yes, writing is also much loved — for the BBC, NPR, Southern California Public Radio and American Public Media’s “Marketplace.”